 Sounds nice.
 Presidentialism could help if you are really tiree of so many elections, but it could be much worse.
 Hungary has a shitty electoral system and you see the what results in.
 Too many elections is maybe the best problem to have

-Peevski has people in the prosecutor’s office, in the police and security service and holds many judges in his sleeve.
+Peevski has people in the prosecutor’s office, in the police and security service and holds many judges up his sleeve.
 He technically holds the law.
 Any trial that is brought up, he can simply swipe under the rug and any trial he starts against someone is addressed immediately.
-It doesn’t matter what legislation our country passes, when the people responsible for acting on it and interpreting it are working for a simple person.
+It doesn’t matter what legislation our country passes, when the people responsible for acting on it and interpreting it are working for a single person.
 He holds information against the leading party’s main people, which was exposed when pictures of Boiko Borisov’s bedroom were leaked, when he was PM.
 Something, that can not happen without the involvement of the police and secret services, which, as previously stated, ARE HIS PEOPLE.
 So, he basically controls the majority party under the table.
 On top of that, he constantly talks about supporting Ukraine, integrating with western energy infrastructure, adopting the euro and all other pro-western politics, so the EU leaves him alone and doesn’t bat an eye on the shitstorm he created in his country.
 In conclusion, we are on a path to become an authoritarianship and the west is none the wiser about it.
 Talk about this.
 Bring it to light.
 Because Peevski and BB are throwing dust in the eyes of the west and masking how bad things really are, while they are the ones who intentionally caused it and are seeking to seize power.
 Why are you not mentioning any of this, which is public knowledge here?

 To be fair, this is something that Bulgarians should address internally and not expect a helping hand from other EU states.
 Yes, Peevski is a dangerous individual.
 But you cannot prevent him from running for office unless he is prosecuted and sentenced.
 As such, the best approach should be to vote him out, but it seems like a considerable proportion of the electorate doesn't care about his background.
 The EU will not really care what happens in Bulgaria as long as Revival doesn't come to power.
 Then it will start asking questions and taking measures.
 Until then, if things are calm from their perspective and Bulgaria does not interrupt or be a liability in decision making at Brussels, then they won't really make any effort.